tkas9mbek/Flutter_Design_Patterns/README.md

 # flutter_design_patterns

-The project contains Design Patterns implementations in Flutter.
+The project contains Design Patterns implementations in Dart programming language.
 I am planning to add one pattern example each month until all patterns covered in GoF book are implemented.